Realtimeless785/Puyo-Pop-Fever-Re-Chained-J2ME/README.md

 You can get the [source code](https://github.com/Realtimeless785/Puyo-Pop-Fever-Re-Chained-J2ME/tree/main/Source%20Codes) here.

-Feel free to mod the game by yourself! :)
+Feel free to implement some new features or mod the game by yourself! :)

 ## Release Changelogs & Download
 *Latest version:*